about

 ART

-Franziska Raffaël is an abstract artist who lives and works in Berlin.
+Franziska Raffaël is an abstract artist.

 BIO